Tri-County area reports new COVID-19 cases

 The DOH reports that 77 percent of cases are considered to be recovered by being 30 days past the patients first positive test.

-Clearfield County reported two new cases for 174; 136 confirmed and 38 probable.
-Jefferson County reported two new cases for 73 cases; 52 confirmed and 21 probable.
-Elk County reported one new case for 49 cases; 37 confirmed and 12 probable.
+Elk County reported four new cases for 54 cases; 42 confirmed and 12 probable.
+Clearfield County reported three new cases for 177; 141 confirmed and 36 probable.
+Jefferson County reported one new case for 74 cases; 52 confirmed and 21 probable.

-Elk County has reported two deaths, and Jefferson County has reported one death in the Courier Express’ circulation area, which includes Clearfield County.
+Elk County has reported two deaths.
+Jefferson County has reported one death.
+Clearfield County has reported one death.

-There were three new deaths reported statewide Monday, bringing the total number of deaths to 7,317 as a result of COVID-19.
+There were 33 new deaths reported statewide Wednesday, bringing the total number of deaths to 7,385 in 62 counties as a result of COVID-19.

 In the Courier Express region, the number of county cases are listed below: